how to attach script to object created only in runtime unity

 Important Note: If repacking fails or creates unexpected results, it is most likely due to any of the following causes:

-2. Compression is enabled: Depending on the platform, ensure that the source texture has Texture import setting Compression set to None instead of Normal Quality.
+Read/Write Enabledparameter at source textures that shall be combined to a repacked texture.- Compression is enabled: Depending on the platform, ensure that the source texture has Texture import setting

-4. The source texture is not a power-of-two texture but Unity enlarges it to the closest power: Either a) export from Spine with Pack Settings Power of two enabled, or b) make sure the atlas Texture import settings in Unity has Non-Power of Two set to None.
+- The source texture is not a power-of-two texture but Unity enlarges it to the closest power: Either a) export from Spine with Pack Settings

 You can examine the example scenes Spine Examples/Other Examples/Mix and Match and Spine Examples/Other Examples/Mix and Match Equip and the used MixAndMatch.cs example script for further insights.